Shelf of books written by UW-Madison's Gender and Sexuality Studies faculty

 The PhD in Gender and Women's Studies provides advanced training in feminist gender analysis for students from a variety of academic backgrounds and career plans.
 The degree engages the multidisciplinary perspectives associated with gender studies and women's studies: queer studies, transgender studies, sexuality studies, race and ethnicity studies, disability studies, area and global studies, cultural studies, and postcolonial and transnational studies.

 This interdisciplinary program is supported by the active engagement of 20 faculty members (and another dozen faculty affiliates).
-The program of study connects to "traditional" disciplinary study, and encourage students to:
+The program of study connects to "traditional" disciplinary study, and encourages students to:

 • engage with wide-ranging and multi-disciplinary feminist theory and research;